SYMPOSIUM IN ANCIENT GREECE

 symposium

-A symposium in ancient Greece was a dinner party with family, friends or associates.
-It generally began with a bout of drinking, followed by a big meal.
+According to the Metropolitan Museum of Art: ““The Greek symposium was a male aristocratic activity, a tightly choreographed social gathering where men drank together, conversed, and enjoyed themselves in a convivial atmosphere.
+A symposium generally began with a bout of drinking, followed by a big meal.
 There were often rules to ensure equality.
 Men participating in symposia, generally drank the same amount of wine mixed with water, served in rounds, as they reclined on couches or mattresses set in a circle or square.
 Conversation topics included philosophy, politics, gossip.
 For a short period Greeks used birthday cakes.

 The word symposia was used to describe the party and the place were it was held and is the source of the modern word symposium.
 The parties were usually lead by a feast master.
 Sometimes the guests wore garlands.
 Some people drank heavily; others held back.
 Some parties were quite big and wild.
 The citizens of Sybaris in present-day southern Italy were such big partiers they reportedly banned roosters so the populous would not be woken to early in the morning.
 They also supposedly had wine piped directly from the vineyards to the city.